mathifonseca/grails-http-session-helper/README.md

 ## TagLib

 Also, there is a TagLib for getting values from session directly in GSP views.
-Here is how to get the token (a String value) and the name of the logged user (a key in a HashMap):
+Here is how to get the token (a String value) and the name of the logged user (a key in a Map):

 ```gsp
 <g:session attribute='token' />